Contact 4d Chern-Simons theory: Generalities: Contact 4d CS theory as a quadratic action

 \subsubsection{Gauge invariance II}

-In $\S \eqref{4}$, we studied BC for the fields $(\mathbb{A},\Phi)$ and showed, in the case of $\mathbb{A}$, their consistency with the usual 4d CS theory BC.
+In $\S \eqref{4}$, we studied solutions for the fields $(\mathbb{A},\Phi)$ boundary eom and showed, in the case of $\mathbb{A}$, their consistency with the usual 4d CS theory boundary eom solutions.
 Recall that this was possible only after imposing an extra set of conditions to be satisfied by the 1-form $\kappa$.
-At this stage, we can safely restrict our 4d theories to the space of fields subordinated to those BC and, in practice, this means that the boundary contributions to the actions \eqref{Omega shift inv} and \eqref{double shift inv} given, respectively, by
+At this stage, we can safely restrict our 4d theories to the space of fields subordinated to those solutions and, in practice, this means that the boundary contributions to the actions \eqref{Omega shift inv} and \eqref{double shift inv} given, respectively, by

 vanish.
 This fact, in principle, simplifies the proof of the claim considered above in \eqref{general gauge transf}, that $^{g}S=S$.
 Indeed, all boils down to showing that the regularized action, now taking the more familiar form